Zimperium/zScanMarketplace/README.md

 6. The zScan action is displayed.
 Click the “Configure” button.
 7. The zScan.yml file will automatically be opened.
 8. Click the Edit button and make the following changes in the zscan.yml file.
-9. Change the value for console_url.
+9. Change the value for console_url to the host portion of your console URL, e.g., <https://zc202.zimperium.com>.
-    - If you are a FREE TRIAL USER, then make sure the line reads `console_url:  https://mapsfreemium.zimperium.com`.
-    - If you are a zScan customer, please review the zScan user guide for the right value.
-    - Please Note: The two spaces after “:” are MANDATORY.
-10. Change the value for client_id.
-    - Where it says `client_id: CNm4gbdCRIyIkv-yjUZ0_K`, replace “CNm4gbdCRIyIkv-yjUZ0_K” with the CLIENT_ID from Step 1.
-11. Upload the app you want to scan and change the value of the app_file variable.
+10. Upload the app you want to scan and change the value of the app_file variable.

-    - Upload the app you want to scan to your main repo folder.
-    - Next you need to change the value of the "app_file" variable to indicate the app name and its location in the repo.
+    - You need to change the value of the "app_file" variable to indicate the app name and its location in the workspace, e.g., the output folder.
     - This parameter accepts wildcards; however, the wildcard pattern should not match more than 5 files.

-12. Click “Commit changes” and choose “Commit directly to the main branch.” and commit the changes.
+11. Click “Commit changes” and “Commit directly to the main branch” or create/approve/merge a Pull Request.
-13. Committing the changes automatically runs the zScan action.
+12. Committing the changes automatically runs the zScan action.

 ### Step 5 - View app scan results in GitHub